komapper/komapper.github.io/README.md

 ### in the old branch

 1. Execute `./gradlew archive`
-2. Change the url in config.toml
+2. Change the url and add the latest url in config.toml
-3. Push the branch to remote
+4. Push the branch to remote